craigshelley/beautiful-jekyll/projects/SuperHubIntegrationTools.md

 projectlogo: SuperHubIntegrationTools.png
 ---
 This is the project page for a comprehensive suite of command line utilities for manipulating the firmware and settings of the Super Hub (VMDG480), also known as the Netgear CG3101D.
-These utilities were developed with the primary intention of activating the built-in debugging features of the modem in order to identify why frequent disconnects and latch-ups were occuring after an automatic firmware update had been applied.
-The tools were eventually used to downgrade the modem firmware to an earlier version which didn't exhibit the problem.
-Ultimately, the service provider addressed the problem with a further firmware update.

 **WARNING 1 CABLE MODEMS ARE OFTEN THE PROPERTY OF THE SERVICE PROVIDER.** You may therefore not be permitted to disassemble or modify your modem.
 For experimentation, obtaining one at a reasonable price from a popular internet auction site may be preferable.

-**WARNING 2: CABLE MODEMS CONTAIN FACTORY CALIBRATION DATA** Each modem contains unique settings and calibration data and it is not advisable to exchange the permanent settings between modems.
+**WARNING 2: CABLE MODEMS CONTAIN FACTORY CALIBRATION DATA** Each modem contains unique settings and calibration data and it is not advisable to exchange the permanent settings data between modems.
 The calibration data within the permanent settings area has been generated in the factory using specialist equipment.
-Using incorrect calibration data will cause the measured and transmitted power levels to be inaccurate, and could cause the modem to interfere with other devices on the network.
+Using incorrect calibration data may cause the measured and transmitted power levels to be inaccurate, and could cause the modem to interfere with other devices on the network.

+## Reason for Development
+These utilities were developed with the primary intention of activating the built-in debugging features on the author's modem.
+This was needed because the service provider was unhelpful at addressing frequent disconnects and latch-ups which were severly affecting the quality of service.
+It was eventually determined that an automatic firmware update had been applied which contained unstable firmware.
+These tools were eventually used to downgrade the modem firmware to an earlier version which didn't exhibit the problem.

+Ultimately, the service provider addressed the problem with a further firmware update.
+However the author no longer uses cable internet services provided by this supplier.

 These utilities have been developed with the intention that they are used for *Legal Academic Purposes*.
 The utilities have been provided in source code form, and must be compiled in order to use them.